Alialshemy/lab_jenkins/README.md

 ## ansible

 - intall jenkins in the first ubuntu ec2
-- intall docker in the first ubuntu ec2  agent container and public key in docker
+- intall docker in the first ubuntu ec2  and run agent container  docker
 - add public key of jenkins machine in the second ubuntu ec2(agent)
 - intall package  needed by jenkins in ubuntu  agent
 ---